Tensorleap-hub/healthcare-densnet/README.md

 </div>

 Noticeably, in the upper right group, the images exhibit a higher average pixel value, signifying greater brightness.
-This corresponds to a larger number of pictures representing bacteria, which is in line with our expectations.
+This corresponds to a larger number of images representing bacteria, which is in line with our expectations.

 <div style="display: flex">
   <img src="images/image_mean_pic.png" alt="Image 3" style="margin-right: 10px;">